aaronfreed/vaf/README.md

   - Alignment that got screwed up on only one side (“align adjacent” has never aligned both sides correctly)
 - Applying different lights to each side – perhaps there’s a light on one side of the texture
 - Applying entirely different textures to each side – especially useful if one texture is a horizontal flip of the other
-- Applying a texture to only one side of a line
+- Applying a texture to only one side of a line – if you’re prone to running out of [map indices](https://aaronfreed.github.io/mapcomplexity.html), this can conserve them in cases where only one side will ever be visible to players

 [Back to the top](#vaf)